lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 :::info

-See the section **["Layout of State Variables in Storage"](https://docs.soliditylang.org/en/v0.8.11/internals/layout_in_storage.html)** in the Solidity documentation for more informations about the structure of a smart contract storage.
+See the section **["Layout of State Variables in Storage"](https://docs.soliditylang.org/en/v0.8.11/internals/layout_in_storage.html)** in the Solidity documentation for more information about the structure of a smart contract storage.

 :::